chengo011/temp_interpolation/README.md

 The saved `protocol.json` contains code, data, and manifest checksums, as well as all settings.
 An existing run is not mixed with changed code or settings.
 Completed training runs are reused when the protocol matches.
-A run interrupted **during training** is not resumed from an incomplete state; a new run name is required.
+A run interrupted **during training** is not resumed from an incomplete state, a new run name is required.
 Re-evaluating a completed run loads the same best model weights.

 ## Preventing Data Leakage

-Allowed sensor inputs are temperature, air pressure, relative humidity, and the components of wind velocity and maximum wind velocity.
+Allowed sensor inputs are temperature, air pressure, relative humidity and the components of wind velocity and maximum wind velocity.
 Wind direction is converted into components using sine and cosine rather than being supplied as a raw angle.
-Daily and yearly phases are encoded cyclically; the yearly phase accounts for leap years.
+Daily and yearly phases are encoded cyclically.
+The yearly phase accounts for leap years.

-Potential temperature, dew point, vapor pressure variables, specific humidity, water concentration, and air density are excluded as a precaution: combinations of these quantities can mathematically encode temperature information.
+Potential temperature, dew point, vapor pressure variables, specific humidity, water concentration and air density are excluded as a precaution: combinations of these quantities can mathematically encode temperature information.
 The reasons are also saved in each `preprocessing.json` file.